wolfiton/booksql-laravel/README.md

 Repo created to resolve a nested relationship mutation problem between categories and Book.

-The files in qeustion are the following:
+The files in question are the following:

 - ./graphql/schema.graphql - schema definition for Laravel lighthouse
 - ./booksql-vue/graphql/mutations/AddBook.gql